Plumsail/forms-docs/source/designer/fields-sp.rst

 -------------------------------------------------------------
 Lookup field has received several new features, all of which can be configured in the designer.

+Now, users can use search bar to filter the selection in the lookup field.
+There's also an option to add new items to the source list, if the item wasn't found - this could be turned on/off.

 Lookup unique properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Lookup field has the following unique settings: